 03 Plan and build an MVP version

-Now it’s time to transform solutions and features we just prepared into a real digital product.
-Tools like user flows or wireframes will help us prepare the vision for the application, which in turn will get more defined into user stories.
+Now it's time to transform solutions and features we just prepared into a real digital product.
+Tools like user flow or wireframes will help us prepare the vision for the application, which in turn will get more defined into user stories.

 How to build an MVP (Minimum Viable Product)?

 Another great idea at this stage is a working UI prototype.
 Using tools like Figma or UXPin, it is possible to create clickable prototypes, which can represent the use cases of your product.
-If you have users willing to review it, it is possible to get first feedback even before the development phase.
+If you have users willing to review it, it is possible to get initial feedback even before the development phase.

 Another point you cannot forget about is the proper analytics support, something which will come very useful in the next stages of app development.

-04 Release the MVP and gather feedback
+04 Release the MVP and collect feedback

 Now is the time to start listening closely to what your customers say about your MVP - either directly or through usage data.
 Is the number of users as high as you expected?
 What is the main source of new users?
 Which features are most popular?

 Data gathered from the MVP version should allow you to answer questions like this, which in turn will give you more concrete information on what your next steps should look like.
-Keep in mind that negative feedback is still valuable - it lets you know that you need to rethink some areas or try out a different approach.
-Thankfully since we kept the scope of the MVP small, it means that in that case, you didn’t lose too much of your budget and time!
+Keep in mind that negative user feedback is still valuable - it lets you know that you need to rethink some areas or try out a different approach.
+Thankfully since we kept the scope of the MVP small, it means that in that case, you didn't lose too much of your budget and time!

 05 Further app development

-Great, now, after learning from your MVP, you should have a much better understanding of your users' needs.
+Great, now, after learning from your MVP app, you should have a much better understanding of your users' needs.
 All of this should let you react precisely to the needs your customers shared with you in their feedback, which in the end means that you're investing in ideas that are based on data and can be easily verified.

 Keep in mind that MVP doesn't have to be just for your first release - you can keep using this formula for updating your product with new functionalities.
 Remember to start out small and verify data before fully committing to a new feature.

-MVP development does not finish with the date of app launching.
+MVP app development does not finish with the date of app launching.
 It is the first big step in your product life-cycle.
 Whether you want to run web or mobile software, you will have to maintain it to ensure a bug-free experience to the users, proper app functioning, or increase app safety.
-Regular is necessary to implement innovations and new features.
+Regular app maintenance is necessary to implement innovations and new features.